infinyte/Azure-Func-ee/README.md

 ```

 ### Benefits
 This architecture leverages Azure Functions' event-driven nature to create a scalable, cost-effective document processing system that only runs when needed.
-It's perfect for organizations that need to process variable volumes of documents without maintaining constant infrastructure.
+It's perfect for use cases that need to process variable volumes of documents without maintaining constant infrastructure.

 ## 2. IoT Device Management Platform